logstash/cookbook/recipes/windows-service/index.md

 tags: service,windows
 ---

-* Goal: Start logstash on boot with on windows using nssm.
+* Goal: Start logstash on boot up.
 * Target audience: Users who have logstash agents on windows servers.

 # Service wrapper installation

-1. Download NSSM - the Non-Sucking Service Manager from http://nssm.cc and copy nssm.exe to a directory in your path like c:\windows.
+- Download NSSM - the Non-Sucking Service Manager from http://nssm.cc and copy nssm.exe to a directory in your path like c:\windows.
-2. Copy logstash jar into c:\logstash
+- Copy logstash jar into c:\logstash
-3. Create directory c:\logstash\sincedb
+- Create directory c:\logstash\sincedb
-4. Create a batch file c:\logstash\logstash.bat
+- Create a batch file c:\logstash\logstash.bat
+- Create c:\logstash\logstash.conf file
+- Create the windows service by typing the following on the command line:  nssm install Logstash C:\logstash\logstash.bat

+Verify you have a service named "Logstash".
+Set the startup type to "Automatic" or "Automatic (delayed start)"

 {% include_code logstash.bat %}

-5. Create c:\logstash\logstash.conf file

 {% include_code logstash.conf %}

-6. Create the windows service by typing the following on the command line:  nssm install Logstash C:\logstash\logstash.bat

-Verify you have a service named "Logstash".
-Set the startup type to "Automatic" or "Automatic (delayed start)"

 # Other Java service wrappers